A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 5. …or at the last minute

-Because the London Pass is digital, you can buy and download it instantly.
+Because the London Pass and London Pass Plus are digital, you can buy and download it instantly.
 Imagine standing in the queue to get in, and buying it right there before you pay the entry fee.
 It really is that quick and easy.

 6. Famous London landmarks…

-All the big name attractions are included.
+All the big name attractions you might want to experience are included, especially with the Pass Plus.
 From royal palaces and ancient churches to all the sights of Greenwich or super fun activities, everything you want to do in London should be covered by this London visitor pass.

 7. …and lesser-known sights

-What is the main advantage of the London Pass?
+What are the main advantages of the London Pass and London Pass Plus?

-The London Pass can save you time and money and is also a great way to budget for your trip to the big city.
+A London Pass saves you time and money, and is also a great way to budget for your trip to the big city.

-Once you have a pass, you can access so many of London’s top attractions, including the likes of The View from The Shard, the London Eye, London Zoo and the Tower of London.
-Over 90 attractions are covered, including some incredible lesser-known experiences too.
+Once you have a pass, you can access so many of London’s top attractions, including the likes of London Zoo and the Tower of London with the standard London Pass, and The View from The Shard and the London Eye with the Pass Plus.
+Over 100 attractions are covered, including some incredible lesser-known experiences too.

 What is the difference between a London Pass and an Oyster Card?